moq-wg/moq-transport/draft-ietf-moq-transport.md

-A MOQT scope is a set of servers (as identified by their connection URIs) for which the tuple of Track Name and Track Namespace are guaranteed to be unique.
-Within a single MOQT scope, the tuple of Track Name and Track Namespace identify a specific track.
-It is up to the application using MOQT to define how broad or narrow the scope has to be.
+A MOQT scope is a set of servers (as identified by their connection URIs) for which the tuple of Track Name and Track Namespace are guaranteed to be unique and identify a specific track.
+It is up to the application using MOQT to define how broad or narrow the scope is.
 An application that deals with connections between devices on a local network may limit the scope to a single connection; by contrast, an application that uses multiple CDNs to serve media may require the scope to include all of those CDNs.

 The tuple of Track Namespace and Track Name identify the track within a given MOQT scope and is used as cache key.